 What are the benefits?
 You can earn extra cash on the side just by promoting other people’s products, without actually dealing with the sellers directly.
 This type of business doesn’t require much investment either – all you really need is a computer with an internet connection.

 What about the disadvantages?
 As an affiliate marketer, you will need to work hard and promote many different products in order to earn good money.
-Also, there are many other affiliates out there promoting these same products, so generating sales via your links can be very competitive.
+Also, there are many other affiliates out there promoting these same products, so generating affiliate marketing sales via your links can be very competitive.

 To learn more, check out our previous in-depth article about How affiliate marketing works.